Section: Purchasing Index: E-1

 (References: University of Houston System Administrative Memorandum 03.B.01, Purchasing Guidelines, University of Houston System Purchasing Guidelines, and Office of Management and Budget (OMB) Circular A-81, as applicable)

 Within certain limitations, University departments have been delegated the authority to make direct purchases of commodities and services by voucher or ProCard.
-This purchasing mechanism is generally authorized for purchases from one vendor of dollar amounts of $3,500 or less per transaction with federal funds and $15,000 or less per transaction with all other funds (i.e. non-federal funds), including freight and delivery charges, as well as purchases of other specifically authorized items.
+This purchasing mechanism is generally authorized for purchases from one vendor of dollar amounts of less than $3,500 per transaction with federal funds and less than $15,000 per transaction with all other funds (i.e. non-federal funds), including freight and delivery charges, as well as purchases of other specifically authorized items.
 In addition, vouchers utilizing state funds are subject to the restrictions contained in the Comptroller’s online resource for purchase policies and procedures known as eXpendit.

 Purchasing shall maintain an online Purchasing Manual containing procedures, guidelines and specific information related to common types of campus purchasing activities.
 Purchasing shall also maintain an online ProCard Manual containing procedures, guidelines and specific information for University non-travel credit card transactions.
 The procedures detailed in the Purchasing Manual and ProCard Manual are by reference, included in this policy.

 Only those persons authorized to do so may commit University funds.
 An obligation incurred by a person not authorized to commit University funds or that is made in violation of University guidelines will become the personal responsibility of that individual and not the University.
 When using agency funds (Fund 9) for the procurement of goods, materials and supplies, departments will be considered the custodian (not owner) of those funds for an entity outside the University and shall make any expenditures of such funds within the consent guidelines and best interest of the owner of those funds.